How to Grade Pokemon Cards

 For all of my other bulk submissions, I usually send it priority mail with USPS click and ship.
 I honestly don’t insure or require signature anymore.
 In all my box shipments, I’ve never had an issue (knock on wood) so I’ve just opted to save the money and take the risk.
 Only case were I will insure it and require signature is if the cards I’m submitting belong to others.

 Cut this out and tape it to the side of the box.
 Don’t tape over the barcode.
+DO NOT FORGET THIS STEP OR YOUR PACKAGE WILL LAND IN THE SLOW QUEUE LANE.

 Now go ship it!
 I either drive to the post office to get a receipt of drop-off or use Schedule a Pickup with USPS where they will stop by the house to pick the shipment up next day.